owncloud/ocis/ocis/development/debugging.md

 As a single binary for easy deployment running `ocis server` just forks itself to start all the services, which makes debugging those processes a little harder.

-Ultimately, we want to be able to stop a single service using eg. `ocis kill phoenix` so that you can start the service you want to debug in debug mode.
+Ultimately, we want to be able to stop a single service using eg. `ocis kill web` so that you can start the service you want to debug in debug mode.
 We need to [change the way we fork processes](https://github.com/owncloud/ocis/issues/77) though, otherwise the runtime will automatically restart a service if killed.

 ### Start ocis